 - Leave the equivalent of 1 blank line between second-levels and the following text.

 Note: If you prefer to make third-level headings standalone like second-levels, they may not be visually distinct enough from second-levels.
 If so, put a top border on second-levels, as you can see in this chapter.

 Third-level headings are "run in to" the paragraph they introduce.
 Follow these guidelines for third-level headings:

 - Make third-levels sentence-style caps.

-- Underline or use bold for third-levels (but don't underline the period).
+- Use bold for third-levels including the period.

 - End third-levels with a period, which is also bold.

 - Do not include outlining apparatus such as "A." or "B." or "1." or "2." with third-levels.